Budibase/website/content/blog/legacy-application-modernization/4-low-code-legacy-application-modernization-strategies-budibase.md

 ### 1. Replacement and rebuilding

-Replacement and rebuilding are generally the most effective modernization strategies.
+Rebuilding and replacing legacy systems are generally the most effective modernization strategies.
 However, they’ve also historically been seen as the most involved and costly.
 That is, building new apps or components takes time and money.

 At least, it used to.

-With open-source, low-code development tools like Budibase, rebuilding and replacing business apps has never been cheaper or faster.
+With low-code legacy modernization tools like Budibase, rebuilding and replacing business apps has never been cheaper or faster.
 We’re reducing the barriers to modernization, by empowering businesses to rebuild and replace tools in minutes.

 ### 2. Extension